 1. UE sends a Registration Request message with Hash of the UE radio capabilities (Hash_RC).

-Editor's Note: How the Hash_RC in the initial Registration Request is protected is FFS.
+NOTE: How the Hash_RC in the initial Registration Request is protected is not addressed in the present document.

-Editor's Note: How often hash needs to be calculated is FFS.
+NOTE: How often hash needs to be calculated is not addressed in the present document.

 2. AMF determines to trigger a UE radio capability enquiry procedure by sending a UE radio capability information request message with the received Hash_RC to NG-RAN node serving the UE.

-Editor's Note: How often the UE radio capability info request is triggered by AMF is FFS.
+NOTE: How often the UE radio capability info request is triggered by AMF is not addressed in the present document.

 3. The NG-RAN node performs UE Capability Enquiry procedure with the UE to get the UE radio capabilities.

-Editor's Note: Whether the solution allows early acquisition of UE radio capability by NG-RAN node should be clarified.

-4. The NG-RAN node calculates the hash of the received UE radio capabilities and compares the calculated hash value with the Hash_RC.
+NOTE: Whether the solution allows early acquisition of UE radio capability by NG-RAN node is not addressed in the present document.4.
+The NG-RAN node calculates the hash of the received UE radio capabilities and compares the calculated hash value with the Hash_RC.
 If they match, the NG-RAN node stores the UE capabilities with a verified flag set.

 5. After successful verification of the UE radio capability, the NG-RAN node sends the UE radio capabilities to the AMF with an indication of successful verification.